I Like Accounting

 👉 Answer:

-• The change should be made retrospectively (accountants need to revise prior financials).
+• The change should be made prospectively (accountants only need to make changes going forward).

 Random FAR 🔀 Try Again 🔁